-In 2024, we are offering the full gamut of tours: van-guided; we-lead-you-drive caravans; and self-guided.
+In 2025, we are again offering the full gamut of tours: van-guided; we-lead-you-drive caravans; and self-guided.
 You’ll also have the opportunity to enjoy touring by a variety of means – walking, hiking, biking, riding, or driving!

 HARNEY COUNTY HISTORICAL MUSEUM TOUR